Film Production

 Option Module E: International Collaboration

-The nature of film, its industries and film-making movements allow it to flow across national borders.
-This transnational aspect is the core of this module, allowing you an understanding of the importance of cinema flowing across borders in the shape of ideas and capital and offering you the opportunity to experiment with how your film-making might take advantage of this international context.
-Throughout the module, international universities and their relationship with Winchester will be utilised with the specific objective of having their students make a collaborative film production with Winchester students.
-The module aims to establish real working relationships with film communities and individuals in the country of choice, bringing a shared sense of purpose to the collaborative investigation.
-Over the first couple of weeks, you will have the opportunity to meet these international students through activities and tasks that students from all universities will carry out in parallel.
-The objective is to co-produce a short film of between 3 and 5 minutes.
+The nature of film, its industries and filmmaking movements allow it to flow across national borders.
+It is this transnational aspect that is the core of this module, allowing students to gain an understanding of the importance of cinema flowing across borders in the shape of ideas and capital as well as offering students an opportunity to experiment with how their filmmaking might take advantage of this international context.
+This module provides the context for students to engage and develop a communication hub to establish a production-based or research exchange.
+The aim of the module is to establish real working relationships with film communities and individuals in the country of choice, bringing a shared sense of purpose in the collaborative investigation.

 Option Module F: Festivals